MolochDaGod/GaiminTeleClick/README.md

 🎮 Gaimin Tele Burn is a fun and addictive mini app for Telegram.
 It consists of a server written in Go using the Gin framework and the Telego library, as well as a client written in TypeScript using the Preact framework. 🚀 Redis works its magic as the main database, storing active sessions, leaderboards, and user records. 💾

-Want to try it out?
-You can easily deploy this awesome Telegram mini app on your server and even run it with Docker.
-It's a hilarious and entertaining game that you can try live at [@ButtonManiaBot](https://t.me/ButtonManiaBot) on Telegram. 🤩

 ## Features

 - **Server in Golang**: The backend server is written in Golang and uses Gin and Telego for seamless communication with Telegram. 🖥️